singhayushh/bibleo/Readme.md

 ## 🙌 Show your support

-give a ⭐️ if you liked this!
+Give a ⭐️ if you liked this!

 <hr>